duganchen/codesearch/README.md

 The favicon is from [favicon.cc](http://www.favicon.cc/?action=icon&file_id=661515)

-Other credits are in the comments, as appropriate.
+Other credits are in the comments.